FAQ

 • Not be dishonorably discharged from the armed forces.

-• Clear a criminal background check by the State and Federal Bureau of Investigation.
+• Be fingerprinted & clear a criminal background check by the State and Federal Bureau of Investigation.

 • Comply with the training requirements of the bill.

 The B-27 silhouette target is distanced at seven (7) yards.
-There will be a total of one hundred forty (140) rounds fired – fifty (50) practice rounds fired prior to the qualification round; twenty (20) qualification rounds from both a semi-automatic and a revolver.
+There will be a total of 50 rounds fired – thirty (30) practice rounds and twenty (20) qualification rounds.
+A minimum of 15 of the 20 rounds must be in the silhouette of the B27 to qualify.

-Do I have to bring a weapon to the course?
+Q: Do I have to own a firearm before taking the concealed carry course?

-Can I choose to bring my own gun?
+Q: Can I choose to bring my own gun to the concealed carry course?

 Yes.
 We encourage you to shoot whatever you are most comfortable with regardless of caliber.
-We do not provide the ammunition for your personal firearms.
+You will have to bring 50 rounds of ammunition and any extra magazines you have available.

-Do I have to exclusively carry the weapon I bring to class?
+Q: Do I have to exclusively carry the weapon I bring to the concealed carry course?

 You may carry any concealable weapon that is in your legal possession.
 The law states that if you are legal to be in possession of the weapon, it is legal to carry it as your concealed carry weapon.